martinlindhe/efyran/README.md

-/wordheal                   - clerics: cast word heal (group heal with cure effect) /aetl                       - wizard: cast AE TL spell /mgbready                   - reports if MGB is ready to use
+/wordheal                   - clerics: cast word heal (group heal with cure effect) /aetl                       - wizard: cast AE TL spell /mgbready                   - reports if MGB is ready to use /count                      - report peer status (out of range or not in zone)

 /rezit                      - rez target
 /aerez                      - perform ae rez